Manasseh Cutler Hall

-Manasseh Cutler Hall (also referred to simply as Cutler Hall, or Cutler) is the oldest academic building at Ohio University and the oldest in the original Northwest Territory of the United States.
+Manasseh Cutler Hall (also referred to simply as Cutler Hall, or Cutler) on the College Green of Ohio University is the oldest academic building at Ohio University and the oldest in the original Northwest Territory of the United States.
 It is located at the center of the Ohio University campus in Athens, Ohio.
 A National Historic Landmark, it continues to house school offices.
-It was named for Manasseh Cutler, a New England physician, botanist, and minister who wrote the University's charter in 1804.
+The hall is named for Manasseh Cutler, a New England physician, botanist, and minister who wrote the University's charter in 1804.

 Description and history

 Originally constructed in 1816 as the College Edifice, the building did not officially open until 1819 due to a fire.
 It is a three-story brick structure, with a gabled roof topped by a wooden tower and cupola.
 The main facade is nine bays wide, with the main entrance at its center, topped by a semi-oval fanlight.
 The windows in the floors above the entrance are Palladian in style, that on the second floor topped by a half-round window.
 The tower has two stages, the first being square with a round window in the front face, and the second octagonal with louvered openings.
 Cutler Hall was joined by Wilson Hall (to its left) in 1837 and McGuffey Hall (to its right) in 1839.

-In March of 1812, Ohio University’s building committee asked General Rufus Putnam to draft a plan for a college edifice near the center of campus.
+In March 1812, Ohio University’s building committee asked General Rufus Putnam to draft a plan for a college edifice near the center of campus.
 Architect Benjamin Corp of Marietta was hired to assist Putnam in the building design and supervised the construction of the new Federal style building.

-On August 24th, 1818, the unfinished structure sustained significant damage during a storm, and the building nearly caught fire when according to the architect, "Lightning struck the building which must be very wet and probably under the hand of providence saved the building from being consumed by fire".
+On August 24, 1818, the unfinished structure sustained significant damage during a storm, and the building nearly caught fire when according to the architect, "Lightning struck the building which must be very wet and probably under the hand of providence saved the building from being consumed by fire".
 This delayed the completion of the building until 1819 at a final cost of $17,806.
 It featured a large cast iron bell in its cupola, first rang in 1819, and believed to have been built cast in either London or Boston.

-Cutler Hall remains the oldest academic building in the historic Northwest Territory.
+Cutler Hall was completed only 20 years after the White House and is the oldest academic building in the historic Northwest Territory.
 The hall initially housed dormitories and laboratory space, as well as the office of the university president.
 The roof was raised in 1882 by about three feet.
 In 1937 the interior of the building underwent a complete modernization, which included the addition of metal staircases and an elevator.
 The roof was restored to its original roofline in 1949, and the building exterior now looks much as it did when first built.